microbecode/evm-connector/README.md

 # EVM Connector

-This tool allows you to interact with any deployed smart contract function on any EVM (Ethereum Virtual Machine) based blockchain, without an ABI.
-It utilizes your installed browser wallet (MetaMask).
+This is a tool for interacting with arbitrary contracts on any EVM (Ethereum Virtual Machine) based blockchain, without an ABI.
+Defined functions can be shared via URL, so this can be utilized as a contract dashboard.
+The tool utilizes your installed browser wallet (MetaMask).

 EVM-based blockchains are for example: